Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Importance-based Selection

 \section{Importance-based Selection}

 This section provides the review of methods on importance measurement and selection.
 By importance we mean the necessity of adding one instruction-response sample into the training set.
-Due to the pre-training nature of LLMs, a wide range of materials have been ``parameterized" as internal knowledge and therefore several common tasks can be correctly solved without additional fine-tuning.
+Due to the pre-training nature of LLMs, a wide range of materials have been "parameterized" as internal knowledge and therefore several common tasks can be correctly solved without additional fine-tuning.
 In this case, alignment is not required for easy samples but becomes indispensable for difficult ones.
-The selected datapoints provide supplementary knowledge to activate the pre-trained LLMs on following complex instructions.
+The selected datapoints provide supplementary knowledge to activate the pre-trained LLMs on following complex instructions. { Generally, the evaluation function $q(x_i)$ in the context of importance can be alternatively implemented as: 1) the complexity of the datapoint itself $q_C$ that can be perceived by the task definition and the model's uncertainty, 2) the contribution of each datapoint to the overall performance $q_P$ that can be reflected in the losses and errors during learning, and 3) the degree of gradient matching $q_G$ that indicates influential datapoints for effective selection.
+Consequently, we can unify the importance-based measurements as:

+where $f_i$ denotes the aggregation function.
+It is noted that most existing methods simply choose one of the above evaluation implementations and therefore $f_i$ can be designed as an exclusive choice function. }